Nit554/Data-driven-quality-index/README.md

 # Data-driven-quality-index
-Assessing Urban Livability with Multi-Source Data, Machine Learning, and Interactive Visualization
+Assessing Urban Livability at particular locality in a city with Multi-Source Data, Machine Learning, and Interactive Visualization